-In developing the approach to this Community Engagement and Communications Plan, a number of strategic considerations have been identified, which are essential to ensure a successful, sustainable integration in Durham:
+In developing the approach to this Community Engagement and Communications Plan, a number of strategic considerations have been identified, which are essential to ensure a successful, sustainable integration.

 - Transparency: A critical success factor in strengthening trust and maintaining healthy community stakeholder relationships is transparency.
-There are many passionate stakeholder groups in the communities with different opinions and attitudes related to the LH RVHS Integration.
-Various stakeholder groups who may not have been consulted during the Panel's engagement efforts are likely to feel some anxiety, confusion, and frustration over the Panel's recommendations.
+There are many passionate stakeholder groups in the communities with different opinions and attitudes related to the RVHS TSH Integration.
+Various stakeholder groups that may not have been consulted during the Panel's engagement efforts are likely to feel some anxiety, confusion, and frustration over the Panel's recommendations.
 Transparency in the communications will not only help to address communication gaps with these groups, but will also help to build trust and confidence with all stakeholder groups. - Variation in starting point: It is important to acknowledge and account for the variation in baseline information and understanding in the community engagement and communications.
 For example, a considerable amount of engagement and consultation work has been done in the Scarborough and West Durham communities as a result of the Leading for Patients work.
 However, the East Durham communities have had little to no involvement or visibility in this work and are generally uninformed.
-Additionally, information regarding LH is limited in the communities in West Durham. - Leveraging patient and family input: Each of the hospitals has developed patient and family advisory groups or councils and it will be important to continue to involve these people in ongoing engagement and communications in order to help ensure and enhance meaningful dialogue among the hospitals and the community.
+Additionally, information regarding LH is limited in the communities in West Durham. - Leveraging patient and family input: Each of the hospitals has developed patient and family advisory groups or councils and it will be important to continue to involve these people in ongoing engagement and communications to help ensure and enhance meaningful dialogue among the hospitals and the community.
 In addition, the hospitals have made a commitment to identify patient and family advisors who can support engagement and communications activities.
-As such, the plan distinctly identifies and highlights this stakeholder group as Advocates/Advisors. - Stakeholder status transitions: As the RVHS Ajax Pickering site integrates with LH, it will be important to recognize the change in status of various internal and external stakeholders, and communicate with them appropriately.
-For instance, prior to the integration, staff and physicians of the RVHS Ajax Pickering site will be internal to RVHS but will be external to LH.
-Following the integration, they will be internal to LH but external to Amalco. - Community diversity: Scarborough and Durham are vibrant, diverse, and growing communities and the communications should be tailored to address the specific concerns and needs of residents. - Myths related to governance: As the Minister's decision to integrate the RVHS Ajax Pickering site with LH was different than the Panel's recommendation to create a new Durham hospital corporation, there are rumours and misinformation surrounding how the Ajax Pickering site will fit into the governance structure of LH. - Experience of previous integration (Ajax Pickering): It will be important to take into consideration the experience that stakeholders have had with previous integrations, particularly the integration of the Ajax Pickering site with the Centenary site to form RVHS.
-There are still negative opinions in the community regarding this particular integration.
+As such, the plan distinctly identifies and highlights this stakeholder group as Advocates/Advisors. - Community diversity: Scarborough and Durham are vibrant, diverse, and growing communities and the communications should be tailored to address the specific concerns and needs of residents.

-Building on the previous work experience and familiarity with the communities, the following potential major topics for discussion in community engagement and stakeholder consultation sessions have been identified.
+Building on the previous work, experience and familiarity with the communities, the following potential major topics for discussion in community engagement and stakeholder consultation sessions have been identified.